airbnb/chronon/README.md

 We can aggregate the purchases log data to the user level, to give us a view into this user's previous activity on our platform.
 Specifically, we can compute `SUM`s `COUNT`s and `AVERAGE`s of their previous purchase amounts over various windows.

-Becuase this feature is built upon a source that includes both a table and a topic, its features can be computed in both batch and streaming.
+Because this feature is built upon a source that includes both a table and a topic, its features can be computed in both batch and streaming.

 ```python
 source = Source(